opensearch-project/ml-commons/docs/tutorials/agent_framework/RAG_with_conversational_flow_agent.md

 ### 5.2 Support any search query

-You can use `SearchIndexTool` to run arbitrary query on any index.
+Use `SearchIndexTool` to run any OpenSearch query on any index.

 #### 5.2.1 Register agent
 ```